Search for Jobs, Graduate Schools or Long-Term Service Opportunities

 Looking for a teaching job after graduation?
 Attend the annual Central New York Teacher Recruitment Days (TRD) and have the opportunity to interview with hundreds of recruiters from school districts throughout New York State and the USA.
 This event requires you to register in advance and meet eligibility requirements.
 Registration information and details are available on the TRD website.

 Several Career Fairs are held throughout the academic year which will give you the opportunity to meet directly with recruiters from organizations representing a wide variety of career fields.
-Be sure to attend the Human Services and Volunteer Fair (early Fall), The Fall Career and Internship Fair (mid Fall) and Career Information Night (mid Spring).
+Be sure to attend the Fall Career and Internship Fair (mid Fall) and Career Information Night (mid Spring).

 Each year many of our graduates consider opportunities to serve in long-term volunteer programs such as: the Peace Corps and Vista.
 The Service Learning and Community Services Office periodically holds panels/workshops to help you learn about these opportunities.